-This report provides the Independent Scientific Review Panel’s (ISRP) final comments and recommendations on 25 research-focused projects.
+This report provides the Independent Scientific Review Panel’s (ISRP) final comments and recommendations on 25 research-focused projects (see list of projects and their summaries).
 The review assessed results from each project and ascertained which critical uncertainties in the Council’s 2017 Research Plan were being addressed.
 Ten projects met the ISRP’s scientific review criteria.
 The ISRP believes these ten projects do not need further ISRP review in the upcoming Category Reviews of Fish and Wildlife Projects unless the projects change in scope or propose new methods.
 Eleven projects met scientific criteria with some qualifications either for clarification or improvement of research approaches.
 The ISRP expects that the qualifications will be addressed during the upcoming Category Reviews.
 Four other projects are completed or nearing completion.
 They were evaluated solely for contributions to the Fish and Wildlife Program (Program) and 2017 Research Plan.

 The 25 research projects reviewed fall into three broad categories: (a) fish and wildlife populations; (b) habitat and the effectiveness of restoration actions; and (c) fish propagation and the effectiveness of supplementation.
 Collectively, these projects address an appropriate diversity of critical uncertainties and are providing valuable results to the Program.
 We also note that there is collaboration among researchers supported by Bonneville Power Administration (BPA) funds and that the projects are addressing many key uncertainties in the 2017 Research Plan and producing numerous peer-reviewed publications.
 These publications provide evidence for well-designed studies that advance scientific knowledge while also communicating the findings to others within and beyond the Columbia Basin.
 The Council and BPA should take pride in the forward thinking and innovative research that they are supporting in the Basin.
 Opportunities for further progress are summarized below.